NFTs

 Getting started

 Let's start with a minimum example.
-At this point, we assume you already minted your NFT collection, and you have its collection.
+At this point, we assume you already minted your NFT collection, and you have its collectionId.

 collectionId,